| |

 You Are

 If someone asks me to pass them something, I’ll hand it to them and say ‘you are’.
-This may sound alien to you if you’re not from South Wales but trust me, everyone says this when they pass an item or offer something to someone else.
+This may sound alien to you if you’re not from South Wales but trust me, everyone says this when they pass an item or offer something to someone else so this is one of those funny Welsh phrases in English.

 As I’m writing about words you hear in Wales and explaining them I bet they do sound confusing… like when did ‘you are’ become a thing we say in Barry/Cardiff?!
 Always makes me laugh that one!